spacecolonyone/MarsCityState/README.md

 # Service platform

-The city growth and the development path we described is driven by the interaction of three groups - the governor, the businesses and the residents.
+The city growth and the development path we described are driven by the interaction of three groups - the governor, the businesses and the residents.

 ![interactions](https://user-images.githubusercontent.com/637315/82742061-d9d19100-9d61-11ea-8c42-51047d462652.png)